google-research/meta-dataset/README.md

 mscoco (Common Objects in Context, COCO) \[[instructions](doc/dataset_conversion.md#mscoco)\]                                              | 80 (0/40/40, validation and test only)  | \~5.3 GiB (18 GiB download)  | 4 hours
 *Total (All datasets)*                                                                                                                       | *4934 (3144/598/1192)*                  | *\~210 GiB*                  | *12 to 24 hours*

+### Meta-Dataset-v2
+In order to make the combined benchmark (VTAB+MD) compatible with each other, Meta-Dataset-v2 makes some changes on the existing pipelines.
+When converting the ImageNet dataset please use `ilsvrc\_2012\_v2` \([instructions](doc/dataset_conversion.md#ilsvrc_2012)\) in order to make it a training only dataset.
+Also,`VGG Flowers` is reserved as a VTAB task in VTAB+MD, so there is no need to convert it.
+For more details check the [paper](http://arxiv.org/abs/2104.02638).

+In order to run existing meta-learners with the updated training, validation and test classes you can refer to the `learn/gin/setups/imagenet_v2.gin` `learn/gin/setups/all_v2.gin`.
+These files are meant to be drop in replacements for `learn/gin/setups/imagenet.gin` and `learn/gin/setups/all.gin` files respectively.
 ## Training

 Experiments are defined via [gin](google/gin-config) configuration files, that